MattWallace1/GAN-Cats/README.md

 Created a generative adversarial network to create images of cats

-TODO - run and sample from the latent space after training loop, make sure mode collapse no longer happening
+299.png is a sample from the latent space after 300 epochs of training with batch size 16 and depth of 4